cardozo94/SpringConAnnotations/README.md

 # Spring Con Annotations

 This is a project that I create following the tutorial on youtube [Curso Spring][def] to learn Spring and the use of java annotations.
+It's running over Java 1.8.341.10.
 It has some dependecies:

 - spring-r2dbc-5.3.9-sources.jar